 Documentation is essential for managers and HR staff because you need to make a serious effort to record all of the events in the employment history of your employees—both positive and negative incidents of performance.

-Here is why managers and HR staff will want to carefully document all happenings.
+Here is everything managers and HR staff need to carefully document employee performance.

 - Documentation provides evidence that performance issues were discussed with the employee in a timely and concise fashion.